PersephoneXO/top-linked-lists/README.md

 10. toString represents your LinkedList objects as strings, so you can print them out and preview them in the console.
 The format should be: ( value ) -> ( value ) -> ( value ) -> null

-Extra credit
+(Might do the extra credit at some point later on) Extra credit
 1. insertAt(value, index) that inserts a new node with the provided value at the given index.
 2. removeAt(index) that removes the node at the given index.